 Established in 1953, the Joint Program enables qualified students to follow a simultaneous dual-degree program, with two majors and a coordinated program of study.
 Students earn the BA (or BS) degree at Columbia by taking at least 64 credits in residence there and applying 60 credits earned at List College toward the Columbia requirement of 124 credits.
 Up to 15 elective credits in the List College program may be taken at Columbia.
 The liberal arts requirement for the List College BA degree is fulfilled by 60 credits taken at Columbia.
 Students are usually able to complete both degrees within four years, including one or two summer school sessions.
 Students may choose from any one of more than 50 majors offered at Columbia University.

-For detailed information regarding major fields, individual courses, credits, privileges, calendars, and general regulations governing students, consult the departmental requirements under Courses of Instruction, and the bulletin of Columbia University's School of General Studies, which may be obtained by written application to the School of General Studies Admissions Office, Lewisohn Hall, Columbia University, 116th Street and Broadway, New York, NY 10027, by calling (212) 854-2772, or on the Columbia University website.
+For detailed information regarding major fields, individual courses, credits, privileges, calendars, and general regulations governing students, consult the area requirements under Courses of Instruction, and the bulletin of Columbia University's School of General Studies, which may be obtained by written application to the School of General Studies Admissions Office, Lewisohn Hall, Columbia University, 116th Street and Broadway, New York, NY 10027, by calling (212) 854-2772, or on the Columbia University website.

 Programs with Barnard College